enwi/RNGBridgeDoc/mqtt.md

 1. Open the settings menu by clicking the gear icon in the top right of the page.
 2. Click on the panel named `MQTT`.
 3. Enable `MQTT`.
-4. Enter the MQTT Broker IP e.g. `192.168.2.2` in the `Server` field
+4. Enter the MQTT Broker IP e.g. `192.168.2.2` in the `Server` field.
-5. Optionally enter the MQTT Broker port e.g. `1883` in the `Port` field (default is 1883 so if you are using the same port you can skip this step)
+5. Optionally enter the MQTT Broker port e.g. `1883` in the `Port` field (default is 1883 so if you are using the same port you can skip this step).
-6. Optionally enter the MQTT client identifier used by `RNGBridge` in the `Id` field
+6. Optionally enter the MQTT client identifier used by `RNGBridge` in the `Id` field.
-7. Optionally enter the MQTT Broker username in the `User` field
+7. Optionally enter the MQTT Broker username in the `User` field.
-8. Optionally enter the MQTT Broker password in the `Password` field
+8. Optionally enter the MQTT Broker password in the `Password` field.
-9. Enter the MQTT Topic where `RNGBridge` should publish the data e.g `/solar/rng` (default is `/rng`)
+9. Enter the MQTT Topic where `RNGBridge` should publish the data e.g `/solar/rng` (default is `/rng`).
-10. If you verified your settings press the `SAVE MQTT CONFIG` button
+10. If you verified your settings press the `SAVE MQTT CONFIG` button.
-11. `RNGBridge` will reboot and try to connect to the MQTT Broker and displays the status on the settings page
+11. `RNGBridge` will reboot and try to connect to the MQTT Broker and displays the status on the settings page.

 > Note that due to the limited resources of the ESP8266 only Brokers without TLS/SSL are supported for now